Roland Gööck

-Roland Gööck (1923–1991) was a German editor and non-fiction author who, from 1954, was in charge of the publishers, Bertelsmann.
+Roland Gööck (1923–1991) was a German editor and non-fiction author who, from 1954, was in charge of the publisher Bertelsmann.

 Life and career

 Roland Gööck was born on 29 September 1923 in Felchta in Thuringia as the son of a priest.
 His ancestors bore the surname Jöök and came from the Baltic states.

 Gööck's first book, the utopian crime thriller, Corix ist dagegen, appeared in 1948 under the pseudonym of Peter Roland.